 Below we list some tips – read on:

 10+ benefits of business Networks.

-It is a cost effective word of mouth marketing exercise to discover or develop sales opportunities or contacts.
+Business Networking is a very cost effective word of mouth marketing exercise to discover or develop sales opportunities or contacts.

-Furthermore, if you join a structured Business Network like Women in Business or BNI or any local network such as DBN Donegal Business Network, they are based on giving and receiving referrals and introductions.
-These monthly or weekly meetings are there to get people together and have them focus on helping each other.
-The main meeting just allows you meet people at a fairly superficial level, who they are, what they do, where they do it and who they want as customers.
+Furthermore, if you join a structured Business Network like Women in Business or BNI or any local business network such as DBN Donegal Business Network, they are based on giving and receiving referrals and introductions.
+These monthly or weekly meetings are there to get people together and have them focus on helping each other, in a structured fashion.
+Online for most of 2021, we are starting to see more physical meetings again in late 2022.
+The main meeting just allows you meet people at a fairly superficial level, to find out who they are, what they do, where they do it and who they want as customers.

-Between the main meetings, members can also arrange 1 to 1 face-to-face meetings to get to know each other better.
+Between the main meetings, members can also arrange 1 to 1 face-to-face meetings or Zoom calls to get to know each other better.
 This is where you really get to know each other and find out how you can help each other.

 Tell them or show them what you do and why you are good at it.

 Your business network of contacts is often referred to your business net worth, as it is a route to market and a valuable marketing tool, to get to the decision makers in your target client companies.

 Business Networking Tips

 - Pick the right network – One that suits your specific business goals.